djamahl99/mask-simplifier/README.md

 Currently experimenting with predicting the angles at each pixel, to help influence the reconstruction of the polygon.

+### Regenerating shape from prediction

+Currently using **alphashape** pip library to regenerate the shapes, with alpha given by optimizealpha function.

 ## Dataset

 Polygons are extracted from instance segmentation labels from the [COCO Dataset](https://cocodataset.org/).